zivavitan/TidyDesk/README.md

 ### Installation

 	1. Download the Application:
-	•	Visit the Releases section of the GitHub repository to download the latest DMG version of TidyDesk for macOS. (
+	•	Visit the Releases section of the GitHub repository to download the latest Zip version of TidyDesk for macOS. (https://github.com/zivavitan/TidyDesk/releases/tag/TidyDesk1.0R2)
 	2. Install the Application:
 	•	Drag the TidyDesk.app file to your Applications folder.
 	3. Run TidyDesk: